runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-properties.md

 ### Assumptions for Tezos Execution Environment

-We assume that the Tezos execution model does not allow any nonstandard behaviors regarding the Dexter smart contract execution.
+We assume that the Tezos execution model does not allow any weird behaviors regarding the Dexter smart contract execution.
 Specifically, we make the following assumptions:
-- Only the Dexter entrypoint functions can emit a transaction whose sender is Dexter.
+- Only the Dexter entrypoint functions can emit operations whose sender is Dexter.
-- As a smart contract, Dexter can emit only _internal_ transactions (i.e., transactions whose source is not Dexter).
+- As a smart contract, Dexter can emit only _internal_ operations (i.e., operations whose source is not Dexter).
-- The types of Dexter-emitted internal transactions are fixed (i.e., no arbitrary transactions can be emitted by Dexter).
+- The types of Dexter-emitted internal operations are fixed (i.e., no arbitrary operations can be emitted by Dexter).
 - Dexter _never_ calls on itself except the following cases:
   - RemoveLiquidity(To, ...) where To is Dexter, which calls Default() on itself.
   - TokenToXtz(To, ...) where To is Dexter, which calls Default() on itself.
-  - TokenToToken(OutputDexterContract, ...) where OutputDexterContract is Dexter, which calls XtzToToken(...) on itself.
+  - TokenToToken(OutputDexterContract, ...) where OutputDexterContract is Dexter, which calls XtzToToken() on itself.

-The above assumptions are formulated in the following propositions below.
+The above assumptions are formulated in a series of propositions below.

-The following proposition `[sender-is-not-dexter]` states that no entrypoint of Dexter may call on itself except Default and XtzToToken.
+The following proposition `[sender-is-not-dexter]` states that no entrypoint of Dexter may call on itself except Default() and XtzToToken().

 ```
 proposition [sender-is-not-dexter]: